Online Self-Directed Traders, and Full-Service Traders alike, will benefit from the Proper Broker/Client Relationship

 Once again, this applies to self-directed online traders as much or more than it does full-service traders.
 Even online traders will find themselves in a pickle from time to time in which the service of a broker is necessary to avoid disaster (think flash crash, the Lehman Brothers collapse, or the Thanksgiving Day crude oil breakdown).

-Naturally, you wouldn’t want to be irrational in your quest for information, a general idea will be enough for you to properly evaluate the service you will be paying for.
+Naturally, you wouldn’t want to be irrational in your quest for information; a general idea will be enough for you to properly evaluate the service you will be paying for.
 Remember, the only requirement to being a commodity broker is passing the series 3 exam.
-In other words, although the proficiency exam is challenging the bar isn’t set incredibly high.
+In other words, although the proficiency exam is challenging, the bar isn’t set incredibly high.
 I am not trying to paint a negative picture for you, but I also want you to keep your eyes open to the realities and encourage you to know who you are dealing with.

 Don’t be afraid to ask a prospective broker how long she has been involved in trading.
 Her experience in the markets may pre-date her days as a commodity broker.
-Also, ask whether she is trading a proprietary account or for friends and family.
+Also, ask whether she trades a proprietary account or for friends and family.
 If the answer is no, you shouldn’t be immediately turned off.
 In fact, trading a personal account is seen as a conflict in the industry.
 As a result, brokers often have to “take a back seat” in their trading.
-For example, preferable fill allocation always goes to the client while the broker receives the least favorable fill on a block ticket.
+For example, preferable fill allocation always goes to the client, while the broker receives the least favorable fill on a block ticket.
 While I agree with the concept, it leaves a broker slightly behind the curve.
 Additionally, I think that you will agree that you would rather have a broker that puts you and your account before hers.
 If a futures broker is concerned with the trades in her own trading account, she might not be giving you the service you merit.

-Furthermore, though the most basic function of a broker is to execute your trades or provide you with a favorable online trading platform, if you plan on using your broker for trading guidance you likely wouldn’t want to do so from somebody that has never traded or had real money on the line.
+Furthermore, though the most basic function of a broker is to execute your trades or provide you with a favorable online trading platform, if you plan on using your broker for trading guidance, you likely wouldn’t want to do so from somebody that has never traded or had real money on the line.